-Take advantage of Bluehost’s easy, one-click WordPress installation right after you purchase your plan.
+Immediately after you set up your domain and hosting, you can take advantage of Bluehost’s easy, one-click WordPress installation right after you purchase your plan.

-And, if you ever run into any trouble, Bluehost has help, quick 24/7 customer service who are more than prepared to answer any questions you may have (trust me, I’ve taken advantage of this, too!).
+And, if you ever run into any trouble, Bluehost has quick 24/7 customer service who are more than prepared to answer any questions you may have (trust me, I’ve taken advantage of this, too!).

-I’ve worked with other hosts who charge MORE than Bluehost does – hosts who don’t offer 24/7 customer service … and when you finally do get in touch with them, you get in touch with snarky agents who make you feel like you’re burdening them.
+As a former WordPress developer, I’ve worked with other hosts who charge MORE than Bluehost does – hosts who don’t offer 24/7 customer service … and when you finally do get in touch with them, you get in touch with snarky agents who make you feel like you’re burdening them.

 Once you install WordPress, you can access your WordPress Dashboard by typing in:

-How to navigate your WordPress Dashboard
+Step 3: Learn to navigate your WordPress dashboard